 Matthew Magnani is an anthropological archaeologist working toward his PhD at Harvard.
-He specializes in ethnoarchaeology--the use of ethnography and documentation of material culture today to answer questions about the past-- and works with communities from East Africa to the Arctic.
+He specializes in archaeological ethnography, and works with communities from East Africa to the Arctic.
 Matthew observes how objects are made and used as markers of identity and ethnicity.

 His dissertation work focuses on the Omotik and Okiek-speaking hunter-gatherers in Kenya and their influences on nearby herding and farming peoples.
 Matthew also has ongoing projects in the Arctic with his wife Natalia Magnani (PhD student, Cambridge University).
 Together they work with the Sami in Finland and Norway, looking at the social processes and resulting material culture of ongoing revival movements.